aklump/drupal_ez_multipart_mail/documentation/source/_overview.md

 ```

 You can see that you have absolute control of both HTML and plain.
 Also by using `Markup::create()` you ensure no filtering will take place.

+### Something is Wrapping My HTML

+That would be _templates/ez-multipart-html.html.twig_.

 #### Other Variations